owlcollab/obographview/README.md

 # Protégé PlugIn #

-The plugin is tested and developed with Protégé Version 4.1 and 4.2 (beta).
+The plugin is tested and developed with Protégé Version 4 and 5

 For more help on Protégé see [Protégé Documentation](http://protegewiki.stanford.edu/wiki/Protege4UserDocs)

 ## Installation as Protégé PlugIn ##